mdunker/JSMapr/README.md

 ### JSMapr.FUNCEACH(loc, fn, parms)
 If the specified location is an array, run the function with optional parameters on each of its elements, replacing each element with the return value of the function.

+### JSMapr.SORTARRAY(loc, fn)
+If the specified location is an array, use the supplied (sort function)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/)sort to sort the elements of the array.

 ### JSMapr.EXEC(fn, parms)
 Run the specified function on the entire object, replacing the object with the return value of the function.